DylanTomza/Procedural-Terrain-Generator/README.md

 - Java Development Kit (JDK)

 ### **Installation & Usage**
-1. In the file `build.gradle`, change "javaVersion = 24" to reflect the version installed on your system.
+1. In the `build.gradle` file, change "javaVersion = 24" to reflect the version installed on your system.
 2. In the terminal, navigate to the project's directory and run the following command to build and execute the project:

 ```